projectatomic/atomic-enterprise/docs/debugging-atomic-enterprise.md

 Must Gather
 -----------
-If you find yourself still stuck, before seeking help in #openshift on freenode.net, please recreate your issue with verbose logging and gather the following:
+If you find yourself still stuck please recreate your issue with verbose logging and gather the following:

-1. OpenShift logs at level 4 (verbose logging):
+1. Atomic Enterprise logs at level 4 (verbose logging):

-        $ openshift start --loglevel=4 &> /tmp/openshift.log
+        $ atomic-enterprise start --loglevel=4 &> /tmp/atomic-enterprise.log

 1. Container logs